 1953 The Trip to Bountiful, a new play by Horton Foote, opens tonight at Henry Miller's Theatre.
 Lillian Gish, Jo Van Fleet and Eva Marie Saint are in the cast of this play, which is directed by Vincent J. Donehue.
 The show will run only 39 performances but will be made into an Oscar-winning film starring Geraldine Page in 1985 and receive critically acclaimed revivals Off-Broadway in 2006 starring Lois Smith, and on Broadway in 2013 starring Cicely Tyson.

 1960 Tammy Grimes is the title character in The Unsinkable Molly Brown, which opens tonight at the Winter Garden Theatre.
 Meredith Willson contributes music and lyrics to Richard Morris' book in this musical, staged by Dore Schary.
 Peter Gennaro choreographs.
 The show gets mixed reviews, but runs 532 performances.

+1982 Broadcast media critics are dismissed today by the New York Drama Critic's Circle as they vote down a proposal to allow them to be voters for the NYDCC awards.
+The policy is still in effect.
 2002 Carol Channing, John Cullum, Jane Connell, Gordon Connell, and a host of other theatre legends gather at the Players' Club in New York to salute Playbill's Louis Botto on the publication of his Broadway history book, "At Theatre," based on his Playbill column.

 2004 A stage adaptation of the film musical White Christmas opens at San Francisco's Curran Theatre Nov.
 3 with Brian d'Arcy James, Anastasia Barzee, Jeffry Denman and Meredith Patterson singing and dancing the Irving Berlin classics under the direction of Walter Bobbie.